d3/d3-shape/README.md

 }
 ```

-The end angle here means the *overall* end angle of the pie, *i.e.*, the end angle of the first arc.
+The end angle here means the *overall* end angle of the pie, *i.e.*, the end angle of the last arc.
 The end angle accessor is invoked once, being passed the same arguments and `this` context as the [pie generator](#_pie).
 The units of *angle* are arbitrary, but if you plan to use the pie generator in conjunction with an [arc generator](#arcs), you should specify an angle in radians, with 0 at -*y* (12 o’clock) and positive angles proceeding clockwise.

 <a name="pie_padAngle" href="#pie_padAngle">#</a> <i>pie</i>.<b>padAngle</b>([<i>angle</i>])